solita-tapiokoskinen/forum_backend/README.md

 The API uses spring security.
 Securityfilterchain allows all access to login and register.
 All other requests require a JWT token from the server, which is provided when a user logs in.

 The only admin right that was required in the assignment was that only a user with a role ADMIN can delete any topic.

+Cors configuration is set to allow all requests from localhost:3000, which is the default port for a ReactJS application.